 - It connects.
 You can easily send a non-urgent message to your doctor who can reply directly to you.
 It works like email within the privacy and context of your medical record.
 Of course, in an emergency, you should call your doctor or seek other appropriate care.

 - It saves time.
 You can request medication refills or appointments and avoid playing phone tag, waiting for a call-back or being on hold.

 - It keeps track.
 Keep tabs on things like scheduled appointments, your blood pressure numbers, medications you take, and any tests or screenings you may need.

 And if you have children or others in your care, you can arrange for access to their records, via proxy, to assist you in managing their health and communicating with their doctors.

 As electronic records grow in use and functions, they are also becoming more portable.
 In addition to accessing your patient portal on a computer, many have mobile applications—for tablets and smartphones—so your health information is at your fingertips.
 This makes using it as a wellness tool even easier and more convenient.

-The new MyURMedicine mobile app makes it easy to check your chart and keep health resources at your fingertips!
-Download today for free on your phone or tablet from the App Store and Google Play.
+The MyURMedicine mobile app makes it easy to check your chart and keep health resources at your fingertips!
+Download it today for free on your phone or tablet from the App Store and Google Play.